lgibson7/lgibson7/README.md

 - I am a MS Statistics student at California State University East Bay, graduating in May 2023. 👩🏾‍🎓
 - I’m currently studying linear & logistic regression, design & analysis of experiments, and statistical learning. 📊
-- Fun fact: I am learning to dance Bachata and brushing up on my spanish for my 2022 new year's resolutions. 💃🏾
+- Fun fact: I'm learning to dance Bachata and brushing up on my spanish for my 2022 new year's resolutions. 💃🏾
-- Pronouns: she/her 🚺
+- Pronouns: she/her/hers 🚺

 <!--